sofirij/assembly_website_nodejs/README.md

 - Any errors whether semantic or syntactic, will be pointed out in a user friendly manner (still in dev)
 - If there are no errors, the assembled version of your code would be shown in a human readable format (i.e  the binary code with a description of the assembly before conversion)
 - The binary code is displayed in the read-only binary editor
-- Option to switch to a simulator to see how the program would be executed (still in dev)

 ## Getting Started